Haseeb1389446/Sundown-Studio-Clone/README.md

 # Sundown Studio Website UI Clone

-This is a Netflix UI clone created using HTML and CSS 🎬.
-This project mirrors Netflix's stylish interface with a clean navbar and layout, making it great for practicing front-end design fundamentals!🎥✨ I was make it for Fun 😋
+A polished and visually appealing UI clone of Sundown Studio 🌅, meticulously crafted to replicate its aesthetic and functionality. ensuring seamless performance across all devices.
+Smooth transitions and interactive elements enhance the user experience ✨, while the layout is structured using modern design principles.
+Built with HTML 🟠, CSS 🔵, and JavaScript 🟡, it showcases a commitment to clean code and attention to detail, making it a perfect example of front-end development excellence.

 ## Screenshots